 $ docker network create NET

-This command can take several additional options for providing enhance functionalities such as specifying network parameters.
+This command can take several additional options for providing enhanced functionalities, such as specifying network parameters.
 You can find more about them here.

 29. View Detailed Information on Networks

 The docker network command allows developers to monitor their network information in very detail.
 It makes debugging much easier and configuration almost effortless.
 The next command shows a simple example of this.

 This command will provide all kinds of information available for the network NET.
 You can use the -v flag to make the output more human-readable.
 Additionally, you may use -f to format the output based on a template.

 The docker network rm command can be used to remove one or more container networks very quickly.
 The below command demonstrates this for you.

 $ docker network rm NET

 You may also remove instead of rm for this command as they’re aliases.

 Docker allows admins to delete all unused networks.
 It is called pruning in docker terms.
 The below command will demonstrate how this works.